-Nonetheless, it is possible to get US Netflix in Singapore.
-In this article, I will explain how so you can get right down to bingeing on any show/movie ever released on Netflix.
+Nonetheless, it is possible to get American Netflix in Singapore.
+In this article, I will explain how so you can get right down to bingeing on any show and movie ever released on Netflix.

-Movie producers, TV networks, and content distributors have to follow licensing agreements which determine the region where a given movie or show title will be available for consumers.
+Movie producers, TV networks, and content distributors have to follow licensing agreements that determine the region where a given movie or show title will be available for consumers.

 This has compelled Netflix to develop a different version of their service for each country it is available in.
 There are unfortunately many shows and movies that Netflix can only distribute within the US and/or a small fraction of other countries.